 A career in allied health

 A number of our team are also clinical academics providing clinical expertise and guidance on career development for those interested in research.
-You’ll also have access to the on-site Health Sciences Library and we have excellent training and development opportunities with a dedicated training, development and workforce team providing access to a range of courses including clinical skills, leadership and management.
+You’ll have access to the onsite health services library as well as excellent training and development opportunities - our dedicated training, development and workforce team offers a range of courses including clinical skills, leadership and management.

 We offer a varied range of allied health roles, including:

 As well as patients, our dietitians and physiotherapists also help support their colleagues as part of our government funded LiveWell and inspire health and wellbeing programme for staff (we were one of only a few trusts to be awarded government funds to run such a programme).

 Through LiveWell and inspire, we offer a dedicated self-referral clinic for staff with musculoskeletal problems, and we have introduced voluntary health checks for staff, mindfulness support, and advice to support lifestyle changes such as smoking cessation, weight management and increasing physical activity.

 If you’re interested in finding out more about joining our team, take a look at our current vacancies or get in contact with us at firstname.lastname@example.org if you have any questions.